dorcusmalony/HerRaise_Planning_CI-Foundation/docs/environment-setup.md

 To enable manual approval for production deployments, you need to configure GitHub environments:

-### 1. Create Production Environment

-1. Go to your repository on GitHub
-2. Navigate to **Settings** → **Environments**
-3. Click **New environment**
-4. Name it `production`
-5. Configure the following protection rules:

-### 2. Protection Rules Configuration

-#### Required Reviewers
-- Add at least 1 required reviewer
-- Select team members who should approve production deployments
-- Enable "Prevent self-review" if desired

 #### Deployment Branches
 - Select "Selected branches"